 The tides of history have often swept through the Essex market town of Saffron Walden, but never so significantly as during a few weeks in May 1647.
 In the great parish church of St Mary's a series of debates took place in which the soldiers of Cromwell's New Model Army argued with their officers and with Parliament about their rights as free men.
 It is not overstating the case to say that these debates marked the birth of English democracy.

-To celebrate the 360th anniversary of the debates, Saffron Walden Initiative staged a re-enactment in St Mary’s Church in the form of a specially-written play, Freeborn Englishmen - and also organised other events to increase appreciation of this historical event.
+To celebrate the 360th anniversary of the debates, between the 14th and 20th May 2007 the Saffron Walden Initiative staged a re-enactment in St Mary’s Church in the form of a specially-written play, Freeborn Englishmen - and also organised other events to increase appreciation of this historical event.

 - A week-long Exhibition at Saffron Walden Museum of English Civil War publications from the collections of Saffron Walden Town Library and the Museum